 IMPORTANT NOTICE 🧐

 Beware reviewable premiums.
 These are common on inferior policies, such as Payment Protection Insurance (PPI).
 Here, the insurer can review your premiums upwards as it sees fit, perhaps if it has a spike in claims in a given year.
-That can make the cost of protection unpredictable over time.

 Also impacting on the cost of cover are various personal factors.
 These are specific to you and you mostly cannot change them.
 They include your: